franjojosip/Furniture4You/README.md

 And you're app is ready to use.

 ## Notes
-- Registration is currently not required, just use LOGIN button without entering any information
+- For testing purposes use DEMO user (email: test@mail.com, password: test123)
+- Registration is required and user can add biometrics after successful registration.